SSpeights/PowerShellGuide/pipelining.md

 # The Pipeline

 The pipeline is one of the features that makes PowerShell such a powerful tool.
 If you have worked with Linux you probably already know how pipe works.
 Piping enables stringing commands together - using the pipe "\|" symbol - to pass the result of a command to the next command.
+Piping objects is the most powerful feature of PowerShell and

 ## Basic processing in the pipeline